Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Abstract

 \section{Abstract}

 Fairness in multi-document summarization of user-generated content remains a critical challenge in natural language processing (NLP).
 Existing summarization methods often fail to ensure equitable representation across different social groups, leading to biased outputs.
 In this paper, we introduce two novel methods for fair extractive summarization: \texttt{FairExtract}, a clustering-based approach, and \texttt{FairGPT}, which leverages GPT-3.5-turbo with fairness constraints.
 We evaluate these methods using \texttt{Divsumm} summarization dataset of White-aligned, Hispanic, and African-American dialect tweets and compare them against relevant baselines.
 The results obtained using a comprehensive set of summarization quality metrics such as SUPERT, BLANC, SummaQA, BARTScore, and UniEval, as well as a fairness metric \(F\), demonstrate that \texttt{FairExtract} and \texttt{FairGPT} achieve superior fairness while maintaining competitive summarization quality.
 Additionally, we introduce composite metrics (e.g., SUPERT+\(F\), BLANC+\(F\)) that integrate quality and fairness into a single evaluation framework, offering a more nuanced understanding of the trade-offs between these objectives.
-This work highlights the importance of fairness in summarization and sets a benchmark for future research in fairness-aware NLP models.
+Our code is available online.\footnote{\url{https://github.com/PortNLP/FairEXTSummarizer}}